JorgeLopez2102/First_Webpage/README.md

-# Practice of the freecode camp responsive web course to learn web page design
+# Practice of the freecode camp responsive web course to learn web page design.